 The (land) buses can only take you to one part of Venice since the city is not driveable.
 The bus station is also a pretty decent walk to Piazza San Marco.
-However, bus tickets are cheaper (~8 euro) so check your accommodation or planned sites to see if this works better for you.
+However, bus tickets are cheaper (~8 euros) so check your accommodation or planned sites to see if this works better for you.

 Alilaguna Water Bus- There is a kiosk and a desk to buy tickets.
-The kiosk is near baggage claim inside, the desk is outside right near the dock.
+The kiosk is near the baggage claim inside, the desk is outside right near the dock.

 Transport around Venice

 Taking the “water buses” or vaporettos around Venice is a great way to get around, and necessary if you plan to travel to Burano, Murano, and other small islands out of Venice.
-ACTV is the company that runs these boat busses around.
+ACTV is the company that runs these boat buses around.
 You can purchase tickets for individual trips or you can buy passes that last 1, 2, 3, or 7 days.

 We suggest getting one of the multi-day passes if you are spending more than a day in Venice.